 Abstract: Miranda has been criticized by conservative scholars and jurists for 33 years, but the most powerful attack unexpectedly appeared earlier this year.
 On February 8, 1999, the United States Court of Appeals for the Fourth Circuit handed down its landmark opinion in United States v.
 Dickerson, concluding that Miranda no longer governs federal cases.
-Instead, a statute passed by Congress in 1968 - often called simply ¤ 3501 - requires the admission of all "voluntary" confessions without regard to technical compliance with the Miranda procedures.
-The court's opinion prompted considerable reaction from Mirandas supporters across the country.
-Professor Yale Kamisar, perhaps the nation's leading defender of Miranda, called the decision "stunning" and a "body blow" to the Warren Court's ruling.
+Instead, a statute passed by Congress in 1968often called simply Section 3501requires the admission of all voluntary confessions without regard to technical compliance with the Miranda procedures.
+The courts opinion prompted considerable reaction from Mirandas supporters across the country.
+Professor Yale Kamisar, perhaps the nations leading defender of Miranda, called the decision stunning and a body blow to the Warren Courts ruling.
 This article contends the Court should uphold ¤ 3501 against constitutional challenge and apply it, rather than Miranda, as the governing standard for admitting confessions in federal courts.
-The article further explores why the Department of Justice has refused to defend ¤ 3501 a decision the Fourth Circuit said elevated 'politics over law'.
+The article further explores why the Department of Justice has refused to defend Section 3501 a decision the Fourth Circuit said elevated politics over law.